CodingGarden/faqs/README.md

 On July 20th 2020, I got accepted into the Twitch Partner program.

-In total between February 2018 and March 2022, I have done **460** live streams.
+In total between February 2018 and July 12th 2022, I have done **471** live streams.

 ## How did you start live streaming?